kpunith8/Links-and-Tutorials/Web Development/CSS-examples.md

 }
 ```

-## pointer-events: none to disable click or any action on any element
+### pointer-events - Disable click or any action on any element

 ```css
 button {